Vacancy Bicycle Vitality Team Volunteer

 Who are you?

-You are 55 or older yourself and can relate well to the target group.
+- You are aged 55 or over and can easily relate to the target group.

-You have an interest in road safety, cycling and mobility.
+- You are interested in road safety, cycling and mobility.

-You are available for a few market days per year (pre-planned).
+- You are available for a few market days each year (scheduled in advance).

-You understand the challenges of ageing and can motivate in a positive way.
+- You understand the challenges of ageing and are able to offer positive encouragement.

-You exude confidence and are an ambassador for road safety.
+- You exude confidence and act as an ambassador for road safety.

 What do you have?

-Basic road safety knowledge: You know the most important tips for safe cycling and can explain them practically or have the willingness to learn them
+- Basic knowledge of road safety: You are familiar with the key tips for cycling safely and can explain them in practical terms, or you are willing to learn

-Affinity with cycling: You have experience of cycling yourself and understand the benefits as well as the risks.
+- An interest in cycling: You have personal experience of cycling and understand both the benefits and the risks.

-Willingness to learn: Willing to learn new knowledge about road safety, tools and health.
+- Willingness to learn: Willing to acquire new knowledge about road safety, assistive devices and health.

-Basic digital skills: You can relay information and possibly refer to websites such as www.doortrappen.frl.
+- Basic digital skills: You can pass on information and, where appropriate, refer people to websites such as www.doortrappen.frl.

 Travel allowance: Yes